inbo/tutorials/content/tutorials/spatial_crs_coding/index.md

     +proj=lcc +lat_1=51.16666723333333 +lat_2=49.8333339 +lat_0=90 +lon_0=4.367486666666666 +x_0=150000.013 +y_0=5400088.438 +ellps=intl +towgs84=-106.8686,52.2978,-103.7239,0.3366,-0.457,1.8422,-1.2747 +units=m +no_defs

-Several reasons have led to recent changes in GDAL and PROJ, such as the former use of the WGS84 CRS as an intermediate ‘hub’ in coordinate transformation or in defining a CRS’s datum (introducing unneeded errors), higher accuracy requirements in transformations and the availability of better CRS specification standards than PROJ strings.
+Several reasons have led to recent changes in GDAL and PROJ, such as the former use of the WGS 84 CRS as an intermediate ‘hub’ in coordinate transformation or in defining a CRS’s datum (introducing unneeded errors), higher accuracy requirements in transformations and the availability of better CRS specification standards than PROJ strings.